 Given people will click on phishing email links, you have to collect and look at the data to see infections and nefarious activity in your network.
 Ask yourself a simple question, what is the ratio of your preventative to detective defenses?
 This simple ratio is likely to answer the question about preventing and detecting phishing attacks.

 Luke is the engineering lead at Stanza and a former engineer at Microsoft and Tesla.
 He's a graduate of Carnegie Mellon CS.

 In my opinion, the one mistake companies make leading to phishing attacks is...

 Mid to large companies often re-forward emails that are originally sent to one or two people.
 However, the recipients can be many, which increases the chances of multiple individuals clicking on a single email.
-Given the event of a phishing email, the chances of open rates/outbound clicks greatly increases in a model like such.
+Given the event of a phishing email, the chances of open rates/outbound clicks greatly increase in a model like such.
 A good way to prevent this scenario is to not only have phishing filters for any emails inbounding, but also prevent re-forwarding of emails to multiple people or distribution lists.

 Smaller companies (startups) often have their founders as main points of contact via email.
-They also often use the same founder emails as logins for a wide-range of websites.
-The chances of phishing increases with more inbound emails.
+They also often use the same founder emails as logins for a wide range of websites.
+The chances of phishing increase with more inbound emails.
 Once a particular email gets sent using the identity of a founder, the legitimacy increases once forwarded to others in the company.
 This will result in more chances of outbound clicks even on a smaller group of individuals.
 A good way to prevent this is to not associate one email as the login for many websites, and not have founders be associated with such addresses.

 Derek Dwilson is a security expert and attorney.
 Derek has been passionate about technology and security his entire life.
 He has a law degree from the University of Texas and he has led the security, IT and legal ventures of Texzon Utilities.
 He currently consults with businesses on security solutions.